 When is the best time to publish your content?

-There are many studies which say that you should spread your content on social media platforms at a certain time, because this is the very best time.
+There are many studies that say that you should spread your content on social media platforms at a certain time because this is the very best time.
 Maybe, but then you are a) one of many, who follows this and b) maybe your users are night active and fall completely through the grid.
-Of course such infographics are just for the beginning a quite good guideline, as long as you could not collect enough own data yet.
+Of course, such infographics are just for the beginning quite good guideline, as long as you could not collect enough own data yet.
 But once you have built up a fan base and are active for a while, there is insight data for the individual channels that you can use.

 How often should you publish content?

 The posting frequency is as important as the type of content you share.
 You don’t want to annoy your fans and followers, do you?
 Finding out what the right level of published content is is often very important: it could mean more commitment or more unlikes and unfollows.
 Again, there are tools and insight data to help you assess what a balanced frequency is.